jambuur/APEDSK99/README.md

 4. executes the command including updating the relevant FD1771 and CRU "registers"
 5. executes the opposite of steps 3, 2 and 1

+The GAL also does the memory decoding for the 32K memory expansion.

 ### *DOAD's*

 DOAD's are stored in root folders on the SD card or on a FTP server.
 Default APEDSK99 files include a DISKS folder with a bunch of useful images to get you started.
 DOAD filenames must follow the DOS 8.3 format and have a ".DSK" extension.
 At powerup or reset the Arduino looks for optional \_APEDSK1.DSK / \_APEDSK2.DSK / \_APEDSK3.DSK_ files and maps them accordingly so you can have your favourite apps ready to go.
 The DSR includes all necessary CALL's for DOAD and DSK management.